|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 difference between the equator and poles; see also notice on

-faster the black hole rotates, the higher the angular momentum J
+faster the black hole rotates - for the higher angular momentum J.

-.
-The question arises as to whether a rotation too fast could
+The question arises as to whether a rotation too fast could tear

-with an excessively fast spin, such as a grinding wheel or a
+excessively fast spin, such as a grinding wheel or a circular

 it will be shown that a black hole cannot be rotated